Wasif-khan19/Image-app/README.md

-This is an image app based on Cloudinary for editing images.
+This is an image app based on Cloudinary for editing images